SAP-samples/btp-developer-guide-cap/documentation/remote-service/test-the-application/test-the-app.md

 ## Summary

-Congratulations You have successfully developed, configured and deployed the Incidenent Management application using an external service.
+Congratulations!
+You have successfully developed, configured and deployed the Incidenent Management application using an external service.